Top Kitchen & Dining Accessories for Your Motorhome

 I’m a sucker for pretty tableware and over the years, have seen big improvements in what is available for motorhomers, in both design and materials.
 Outdoor living and dining has never been so popular and this extends to motorhomes and campervans – all the better for us!

-Melamine used to be the only option if you wanted unbreakable tableware, now there is recycled bamboo, metal, wheatstraw (yes, really) and Vitrelle (a tempered glass branded as Corelle).
+Melamine used to be the only option if you wanted unbreakable tableware, now there are dinner sets made from plant based materials including Bamboo, metal, wheatstraw (yes, really) and Vitrelle (a tempered glass branded as Corelle).
 Each has their pros and cons – bamboo can be a bit noisy to eat from and Corelle might be a bit heavy, and the price point tends to be a bit higher.
 These are our favourites….

 Some motorhomes come with special storage areas for glasses, meaning you can sip you wine or G&T from an actual glass.
 For everyone else, the options these days are plastic which can feel deceptively like glass, silicon (not for me!) or stainless steel.